flugg/fansasstic.com/markdown/getting-started/install.md

 #### Boilerplate

-After you've installed the framework and initiated a new project you will see that the CLI has installed some dependencies and given you a boilerplate in the _sass_ folder.
+After you've installed the framework and initialised a new project you will see that the CLI has installed some dependencies through Bower and given you a boilerplate in the _sass_ folder.
 The boilerplate gives you some configuration files and a suggested folder structure.
-All the files and folders are completely optional, the only thing required to use Fansasstic is that you import it:
+All the files and folders are optional, the only thing required to use Fansasstic is that you import it:

  ```scss
  @import '../bower_components/fansasstic/src/manifest';
  ```

  This command is included in the boilerplate, more specifically the __manifest.scss__ file.
-Note that you have to change the path if you move the Sass files.
+Note that you may have to change the path if you move the Sass files.

- The suggested, but completely optional folder structure, can be seen below.
+ The suggested, but completely optional folder structure can be seen below.
 For more insight, head over to [the documentation](http://fansasstic.com/docs/boilerplate).